TomasHubelbauer/js-qr-scanner-library-comparison/README.md

 and configured complexity) and will test it on a different device.
 In the latter case the web app will help you out by showing a URL QR code to itself so that you can scan that and have the app open on the test device ready in the scan mode.

+I will also attach approximate numbers for the devices I manage to test this on so it becomes apparent if there are libraries which for example excel on desktop but do not on mobile etc.